npc Solar - Electric vehicle info

 The Brusa charger on the workbench.

 Another view of the charger on the bench.
-Connectors are (top to bottom):- 240V AC in, 12VDC to cooling fan,
+Connectors are (top to bottom):- 240V AC in, 12VDC to cooling fan, DC out + and -, multiway connector for low voltage signals and 9-pin D-type RS232 serial connector for PC monitoring.

 The inside of the Brusa charger.

 Another view of the inside of the Brusa charger.
-It's tightly packed in there!

 The inside of the charger showing the temporary fuse holder with flying (green) leads that I installed while awaiting the replacement PCB-mount fuse.